NicosNicolaou16/Pokedex_Compose_Multi_Module/README.md

   <a title="simulator_image"><img src="examples/example_gif1.gif" height="500" width="200"></a>
 </p>

-# How to create the Module from Android Studio
+# How to create a Module for an app from Android Studio
 File -> New -> New Module -> Android Library -> Add your own Module Name -> Finish.

 # Versioning